MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

   and be patient.

 ### Repetitive or Redundant Tasks to Avoid

-- Revisiting Git commands in every session felt redundant since a quick recap
-  at the beginning would have been sufficient.

 - Manually applying code style corrections in multiple sessions rather than
   using a code formatter.